ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/2-multithreading.md

 layout: learningpathall
 ---

-## Clone Example from GitHub..
+## Clone Example from GitHub

-We use a Windows application that renders a rotating a 3D cube to perform the calculations on different programming options.
+We use a Windows application that renders a rotating 3D cube to perform the calculations on different programming options.

 First, clone this Windows application repository from GitHub: